dz0nda/File-Selector/README.md

 # File-Selector
 Program used to select one or more files, written using the Termcaps library.

-Project carried out as part of the 101 school curriculum.
+Project made as part of the 101 school curriculum.